corsall/Image-Gallery/README.md

-This project is implemented on the basis of ASP.NET CORE using MVC pattern to build api
+This project is implemented on the basis of ASP.NET CORE

-This project is simple so it only uses c# and js and html/css
+## Technologies

+The project uses the following technologies:

+- .NET Core 6
+- Plain JS/HTML/CSS
+- REST principles
+- Swagger
+- Entity Framework Core
+- SQL Server

 Please note:
 Before building the project  restore all project dependencies